pubnub/pubnub-api/javascript/README.md

 to bundle, compress and optimize messages for high-throughput.
 This means that if you specify a long window, you will be able to receive significant performance improvements and optimized performance.
-Also with high throughput applications with many messages per second, a long enough window will all the right amount of time for the PubNub Network to order the message delivery.
+With high throughput applications
+(Apps that send many messages per second) a long enough window will benefit in performance and will allow the needed period for the PubNub Network to order the message delivery and compress the response efficiently.

+>**NOTE:** Windowing is a in favor of battery savings and throughput.
+The effect is fewer unbundled messages.

 ```javascript
 var pubnub = PUBNUB.init({